Welcome and thank you for visiting my website.

 Born and raised in Costa Rica, I hold an MBA from Universidad Latina de Costa Rica.
 I relocated to United States in 2008 to continue working in global business.

 My goal is to improve lives and community health.
 I am grateful to work with communities in the U.S. and Costa Rica to bring the benefits of compassion training, yoga, and meditation to adults and teens.
 I have experience working with individuals with PTSD, chronic pain, disabilities, victims of domestic violence, anxiety and sleeping problems.
-I am also the founder of Yoga Initiatives, a company specialized in creating yoga and mindfulness programs for workplaces, community and non-profit organizations.
+I am the founder of Genuine Compassion, a company dedicated to providing Compassion Education, Yoga and Mindfulness programs for workplaces, community and non-profit organizations.

 I am honored to facilitate Compassion Cultivation Training (Bio).
 Learning, studying and practicing compassion has enriched my life in so many positive ways.
 Planting the seed of compassion in my own life has helped me to rejoice in the beauty of our humanity, find strength of spirit and live with more joy.
 I keep this experience and purpose at the core of my teaching.
 I want others to learn about compassion cultivation and I look forward to sharing with you how compassion can support you in your every day life!